Building with Our Values at the Forefront

 - Restroom water heats on-demand.

-- Motion-sensors turn restroom lights off when rooms are not in use.
+- A motion-sensor turns the gender-neutral restroom light off when the room is not in use.

 - Landscape plantings are native to Michigan and require little care.